When kids forget their Ps and Qs....Supernanny.com parents give you tips for reminding them!

 Softly softly…

 “I don’t force my kids to say ‘please’ and ‘thank you’.
 They do spontaneously most of the time but if they forget I think it’s wrong to get them to say something they don’t mean.
-Instead I repeat what I’d rather they say after them, so ‘water please’.
+Instead I repeat what I’d prefer them to say, so ‘water please’.
 It’ll sink in eventually.”

 Kerry, Mum to John, 5, and Adie, 3